nihalnayak/old_nihalnayak.github.io/_pages/index.md

 Hi, I'm Nihal Nayak.

+I am an incoming PhD Student of Computer Science at Brown University.

-I work as a NLP Engineer at [Stride.AI](stride.ai).
-I have previously worked with Prof. H S Jamadgani at Indian Institute of Science ([IISc](http://www.iisc.ac.in/)) as an Intern and then briefly as a Project Assistant.
+Previously, I worked as a NLP Engineer at [Stride.AI](stride.ai).
+I have also worked with Prof. H S Jamadgani at Indian Institute of Science ([IISc](http://www.iisc.ac.in/)) as an Intern and then briefly as a Project Assistant.

 My research interests are: